QOLMedTech/old-site/index.md

       # - title: Other 2
       #   text: Some not-so long text here.
       #   icon: bi-emoji-sunglasses-fill
-      text:  And because we believe in giving back, 10% of our profits are donated to charity, extending our commitment to improving lives beyond technology.
+      text2:  And because we believe in giving back, 10% of our profits are donated to charity, extending our commitment to improving lives beyond technology.

   - type: portfolio.html
     # this section has always ID 'portfolio'